 The biomass of the other flatfish complex on the eastern Bering Sea shelf was relatively stable from 1983-1995, averaging 54,274 t, and then increased from 1996 to 2003, averaging 84,137 t (Table 10.4).
-Since 2003 the biomass estimates have been at a higher level averaging 134,376 t.
-The 2009 estimate of 121,342 t indicates that the "other flatfish "composite of species is at a high level.
+Since 2003 the biomass estimates have been at a higher level averaging 133,369 t.
+The 2010 estimate of 127,329 t indicates that the "other flatfish "composite of species is at a high level.
 The estimated increases from the past five years are primarily due to the higher estimates of starry flounder on the Eastern Bering Sea shelf.
-An estimate of total BSAI biomass for the years in which an AI survey was not conducted (as in 2009) was calculated by fitting a linear trend to the observed survey data (1991-2006 for this assessment), and then adding the predicted AI biomass estimate to the observed EBS estimate.
-Individual species biomass (Table 10.6) were then used to compute species-specific exploitation rates (catch/biomass).
+In years when an AI survey was not conducted (as in 2009) total BSAI biomasss was calculated by fitting a linear trend to the observed survey data (1991-2006 for this assessment), and then adding the predicted AI biomass estimate to the observed EBS estimate.
+For this assessment, the 2010 Aleutian Islands survey biomass estimates were incorporated.
+Individual species biomass estimates for the EBS and AI areas from 1997-2010 are shown in Table 10.5.
+Estimates of total BSAI biomass (Table 10.6) were then used to compute species-specific exploitation rates (catch/biomass).

-Exploitation rates for starry flounder and rex sole have been low, not exceeding 0.10 from 1997 to 2009 (Table 10.6).
+Exploitation rates for starry flounder and rex sole have been low, not exceeding 0.05 from 1997 to 2010 (Table 10.6).
 The exploitation rates for butter sole have been higher, exceeding 0.14 in 1997, 2000, 2001, and 2003-2009.
 In 2008 the butter sole catch exceeded the trawl survey biomass estimate.
 However these biomass estimates calculated for butter sole have large sampling variances, with coefficients of variation ranging from 0.44 to 0.86 in recent EBS trawl surveys dating back to 1999.
+The 2010 exploitation rate is 0.08.

-The 2003 and 2008 biomass estimates of butter sole are 429 t and 541 t, respectively.
+Closer inspection of the butter sole biomass variability suggests that occasional high exploitation rates may be an artifact of survey sampling.
+The 2003 and 2008 biomass estimates of butter sole were 429 t and 541 t, respectively.
 These estimates are less than one-fourth the 2002 estimate of 2382, and result in estimated exploitation rate of nearly 70% in 2003 and 1.14 in 2008.
 However, butter sole were only captured in four hauls in the 2003 EBS trawl survey and in six hauls in the 2008 survey, causing a large coefficient of variation of 0.61 for the estimated biomass.
 Thus, it is likely that the population of butter sole is larger than that indicated from the survey, and the comparison of survey biomass to harvest should be interpreted accordingly.
-The 2007 biomass estimate of butter sole was 1104 t, between four and five times the 2003 estimate, with a high CV in both the shelf survey (0.53) and in the Aleutian Islands (0.98).
+Biomass estimates since 2003 have been much higher, and variable.
+The 2010 biomass estimate of butter sole was 1746 t, about eight times the 2003 estimate, with a high CV in both the shelf survey (0.82) and in the Aleutian Islands (0.69).
 The fishery catches came primarily from waters less than 50 m in January and February, a depth and time not covered by the trawl survey.
 Butter sole are mostly caught by non-pelagic trawl catcher-processors in the rock sole and Pacific cod target fisheries in areas 509 and 516.
 The center of abundance for butter sole in Alaska is in the Gulf of Alaska whereas the survey and fishery catches on the north side of the Alaska Peninsula represent butter sole captured at the periphery of their distribution, where they are relatively rare.